Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 I’ve worked as a learning facilitator (aka teacher, educator) for around 20 years in a range of different contexts.
 I’ve also spent time at art school (RMIT and VCA) and completed an Advanced Certificate with Gestalt Therapy Australia – probably one of the most meaningful learning experiences of my life.
 Last year, I participated in the Habitat and Conservation Management course through Darebin Creek Management Committee.
 I volunteer and have occasional work at Victorian Indigenous Nurseries Co-op (VINC).

 In terms of my background, I was born in South Africa and my parents are English.
 I arrived on Aboriginal Land as teenager.
-I live on unceded Wurundjeri Woi-wurrung Country and pay my respects to First Nations Elders, communities and people across the continent.
+I live on unceded Wurundjeri Woi-wurrung Country and pay my respects to Wurundjeri Elders and community.

 Please get in touch if you’d like to find out more about the workshops or have a chat :)